Michael Oren: Political commentary

 Also during June 2015, an op-ed piece by Oren published in The Wall Street Journal claimed that Barack Obama had deliberately sabotaged US-Israeli relations, resulting in Kulanu leader Moshe Kahlon distancing himself and the party from Oren's stated views.
 Shortly afterwards another article by Oren was published by Foreign Policy, which argued that Obama's outreach to the Muslim world was partly rooted in "abandonment" by his father and stepfather.
 Oren was criticised by Abe Foxman of the Anti-Defamation League, who said that Oren's theorising resembled "conspiracy theories" and "amateur psychoanalysis", and characterised it as "borderline stereotyping".
 Foxman's successor at the ADL, Jonathan Greenblatt, later publicly apologized for the remark.

 In 2015, Oren published Ally: My Journey Across the American-Israeli Divide (June 2015), a New York Times bestseller which aimed to describe the recent state of Israel–US relations.
-The book has received both praise and criticism, including a negative review by Philip Gordon titled "Bibi's man in D.C., still spinning for the boss" and a positive review by Bret Stephens for The Wall Street Journal which called the book "the smartest and juiciest diplomatic memoir that I've read in years."
+The book has received both praise and criticism, including a negative review by Philip H. Gordon titled "Bibi's man in D.C., still spinning for the boss" and a positive review by Bret Stephens for The Wall Street Journal which called the book "the smartest and juiciest diplomatic memoir that I've read in years."
 In response to its controversial reception, Oren stated: "So far a lot of things have been said about me. ...
 I obviously touched a nerve."
 Noah Efron wrote in Haaretz that the book continued the self-professed "armchair psychoanalyzing" of the U.S. president and chided Oren for failing to assign any responsibility to Israeli for the decline in US-Israel relations.

 Middle East history

-Power, Faith and Fantasy, a history of American involvement in the Middle East, was published by Norton and quickly became a New York Times bestseller.
+Power, Faith and Fantasy, a history of American involvement in the Middle East, was published by Norton in 2007 and quickly became a New York Times bestseller.
 Power, Faith and Fantasy earned positive reviews from Newsweek, The Washington Post, The New York Times Book Review, the San Francisco Chronicle, and the Willamette Week.

-Oren's Six Days of War is an historical account of the events of the Six-Day War between Israel and its Arab neighbors.
+Oren's Six Days of War (2002) is a historical account of the events of the Six-Day War between Israel and its Arab neighbors.
 The book was widely praised by critics and won the Los Angeles Times Book Prize for History and the National Jewish Book Award.
 It spent seven weeks on the New York Times bestseller list.
 The New York Times Book Review wrote positively of Six Days of War, as did The Washington Post, which called it "not only the best book so far written on the Six Day War, it is likely to remain the best".
 Oren's Ph.D. thesis, "The Origins of the Second Arab-Israel War: Israel, Egypt, and the Great Powers, 1952-1956," was published in 1992.